How to select Chester Step Test height

 The 20cm step is often used by individuals UNDER the age of 40.
 They may take little to no regular exercise and may be overweight.
 People who use this step height may not achieve level three on the test with a higher step.
 This would result in them not getting an estimated Vo2 max score.

-The lowest of all step heights suited to people under the age of 40 who take little to no exercise.
-This step height is also suitable for those who are again overweight.
+The lowest of all step heights suited to people over the age of 40 who take little to no exercise.
+This step height is also suitable for those who are again, overweight.

 If using the test with unfit individuals a 6 or 8-inch step would be most suitable.
 If you are testing those that take regular exercise and are not overweight, then the 10 or 12-inch step is best.
 An example being workplace fitness assessment used by the Police or Fire Service.

-Whichever height you choose to take what we have discussed here and use your judgement too.
+Whichever height you choose, take what we have discussed here and use your judgement too.

-For questions about selecting the correct step height.
-Please call us on 01244 343106 or email any questions to email@example.com
+For questions about selecting the right Chester step test step height call us on 01244 343106 or email any questions to firstname.lastname@example.org